SysKitTeam/docs-point/point-collaborators/request-workspace-access.md

 ![Request Workspace Access](../.gitbook/assets/request-workspace-access_first-screen.png)

 Clicking Ask to Join will open a pop-up screen where you can **enter the reason why you are interested in joining (1)** the specific workspace.
-  * If the Access Requests policy allows for multiple access levels, you will be able to choose between Member, Owner, or both, however, if the policy is set to allow just one of the mentioned **access levels (2)**, it will be automatically selected
+  * If the Access Requests policy allows for multiple access levels, you will be able to choose between Member, Owner, or both
+  * If  the policy is set to allow just one of the mentioned **access levels (2)**, it will be automatically selected

 **Click Submit (3)** once you are ready to submit your request.

-On this request form you can also find more information on the workspace by navigating to the bottom and click the **View Details button (4)**.
+On this request form, you can also find more information on the workspace by navigating to the bottom and clicking the **View Details button (4)**.

 ![Request Workspace Access - Ask to Join](../.gitbook/assets/request-workspace-access_second-screen.png)